How To Answer: Why Did You Leave Your Last Job (with Sample Answers)

 • Why It’s Good: In this statement, you display that you have been thoughtful and mindful of your decisions.
 It shows that you do not make impulsive choices and are very loyal to your company.
 You also demonstrate that the job you are applying for is aligned with your new goals.

 • Example Answer: “I had/have a really great job for a great company.
-I feel like I have learned a lot while being in this role, but it is no longer challenging me.
+I have learned a lot while in this role, but it is no longer challenging me.
 I want to work in a role that offers growth and better fulfills me.”

-• Why It’s Good: It shows that you are respectful and appreciative of the company, but that you have “mastered” your current role.
-It also shows that you are ambitious and determined by seeking a role that is more challenging.
+• Why It’s Good: It shows that you are respectful and appreciative of the company but that you have “mastered” your current role.
+It also shows that you are ambitious and determined to seek a more challenging role.

 You were Fired

-• Why It’s Good: The trick here is the balance of taking responsibility for your mistakes, being respectful to your past company, and showing that you can learn from those slip ups.
-Everyone makes mistakes sometimes, but being able to truly learn from them shows commitment to your role.
+• Why It’s Good: The trick here is the balance of taking responsibility for your mistakes, respecting your past company, and showing that you can learn from those slip-ups.
+Everyone makes mistakes sometimes, but being able to learn from them truly shows commitment to your role.

 How Not To Answer The Interview Question